-All students who have submitted a valid 2018-2019 FAFSA and have enrolled for summer classes will AUTOMATICALLY be considered for a summer 2019 financial aid award package with the exception of students requesting Summer Work Study, who will be required to complete a summer financial aid application, which will be available in your MyUCCS student portal starting April 30th.
+All students who have submitted a valid 2019-2020 FAFSA and have enrolled for summer classes will AUTOMATICALLY be considered for a summer 2020 financial aid award package with the exception of students requesting Summer Work Study, who will be required to complete a summer financial aid application, which will be available in your MyUCCS student portal starting the end of April.

 Please read the details below for additional information about each summer financial aid program as each aid program may have different eligibility requirements.